Packetwatch.net

 Serial Number: XXXXXXX

-You can display the BIOS information by typing the following as the root user.
+You can display the BIOS information by typing the following.

 Vendor: Dell Computer Corporation